prajeetkumar10/LCD-Interfacing-with-8051/README.md

-# LCD-Interfacing-with-8051
+# 8051 Microcontroller Tutorials
-LCD interfacing using 8051 microcontroller using Proteus software
+Tutorials using 8051 microcontroller using Proteus software